Jun 14 / Martha James

 Important soft Skills

-• Connect with Influencers: Follow and interact with industry leaders.
-Comment on their posts, ask insightful questions, and contribute to discussions to get noticed.
+• Connect with Influencers: Follow people who are leaders in your field.
+Comment thoughtfully on their posts or ask insightful questions—it’s a great way to get noticed.

 Social Media and Professional Networks

-• Volunteer: Volunteering at these events can provide behind-the-scenes access and opportunities to interact with speakers and organizers.
+• Volunteer: If you’re attending a big event, try volunteering.
+It gives you behind-the-scenes access and a chance to interact with speakers and organizers.

-• Be a Mentor: Mentoring others can reinforce your own knowledge and help you build leadership skills.
+• Be a Mentor: Helping others is a great way to reinforce your knowledge and build leadership skills.

 4. Collaborate on Side Projects

-• Start or Join a Project: Whether it’s a new app, a blog, or a research project, collaborating with others can provide a platform to learn and share ideas.
+• Start or Join a Project: Whether it’s a small app, a blog, or even a research project, working with others on the side gives you a platform to learn and share ideas.

-• Create a Professional Website: Showcase your resume, projects, and a blog where you share insights and learnings.
+• Create a Professional Website: A simple site that highlights your resume, projects, and maybe a blog where you share what you’re learning can set you apart.

-• Consistent Online Presence: Use the same professional photo and bio across all your social media platforms for consistency.
+• Consistent Online Presence: Use the same professional photo and bio across all your platforms—LinkedIn, Twitter, GitHub—to create a cohesive image.

 2. Stay Updated with Industry Trends